 All surgeries have risk associated with them.
 As with any procedure being as healthy as possible both physically and mentally will aid in the reduction of any risks.

-- Hypertrophic Scarring – the body overproduces collagen and causes the scar to be raised above and around the surrounding skin;
+- Hypertrophic Scarring; where the body overproduces collagen, causing the scar to be raised above and around the surrounding skin

-- Opening of a section of the wound;
+- Unintentional opening of a section of the wound

-- Haematoma – Collection of blood localised under the skin;
+- Haematoma; a collection of blood localised under the skin

 Who is the best candidate?